sQUlearn/squlearn/docs/user_guide/quantum_neural_networks.rst

 for new input data.

-In many cases, QNNs adhere to a layered design, akin to classical neural networks, as illustrated in :numref:fig_qnn.
+In many cases, QNNs adhere to a layered design, akin to classical neural networks, as illustrated in `figure 1`_.
 However, it is essential to note that they do not adhere to the concept of neurons as seen in classical neural networks.
 Therefore, the term "Quantum Neural Network" may be somewhat misleading, as QNNs do not conform to the traditional neural network paradigm.
 Nevertheless, their application domain closely resembles that of classical neural networks, which explains the established nomenclature.

-.. _fig_qnn:
+.. _figure 1:
 .. figure:: ../_static/qnn/qnn.svg
     :alt: Quantum Neural Network (QNN)
     :width: 600
     :align: center

-    Layered design of a QNN with alternating encoding (orange) and parameter (blue) layers.
+    **Figure 1** Layered design of a QNN with alternating encoding (orange) and parameter (blue) layers.
     The QNN is trained in a hybrid quantum-classical scheme by optimizing the QNN's parameters :math:`{\theta}` for a given cost function :math:`L`.